mercedes-benz/DnA/docs/Install.md

 kubectl port-forward service/storage-mfe 7175:80
 kubectl port-forward service/dna-frontend-service 7179:3000
 ```
+After executing the above step , you can access the application by opening the (http://localhost:7179) in your browser.

 **Note**

-* *If you are not using 7175 and 7179 ports then change the below parameter values in values.yaml accordingly*.
+* *If you are not using 7175 and 7179 ports then change the below parameter values in [values.yaml](../deployment/kubernetes/helm/values.yaml)*.
 ```
 storageMFEAppURL:
 PROJECTSMO_CONTAINER_APP_URL: